so they are not used at the lodge.

 Canopy Lodge is still an A-grade wildlife destination.
 El Valle itself is a big tourist town with plenty to do, the rooms are large and airy, it’s cooler than the Tower due to being higher in the mountains, and the food and hospitality are every bit as wonderful.
 The guides are wonderful; manager Aiden creates a perfect atmosphere and takes care to talk with every guest, understanding and meeting their needs perfectly; and the rest of the staff are equally brilliant.

 A magical place, if you are lovers of nature and birds you will love it.

 Liceth, Google Reviews

 Wonderfully run jungle lodge, mainly for birders, but others could also have a wonderful relaxed time (or become birders).
 The accommodation is spacious and well equipped (no air conditioning, but not needed because it cools off nicely at night).
 The food is home-style comfort food with lots of local products.
 The service is always with a smile and the staff seem to be very well treated.
 The highlight, though, is the team of bird guides who are superbly knowledgeable and great people to get along with.

-Brazil, South AmericaCristalino Lodge is perfect for those seeking both adventure and privacy.
-Expect to witness some rare and unique wildlife.
-The lodge is part of National Geographics world's best ecolodges.1-leaf status
+Brazil, South AmericaCristalino Lodge is perfect for those seeking both adventure and privacy.2-leaf status

-Spain, EuropeA boutique hotel, La Almunia del Valle is a great place to stay.
-Located in Sierra Nevada, one of Spain’s most beautiful National Parks.
-A quiet and relaxing spot, just an hour's drive from the Mediterranean beaches.1-leaf status
+Spain, EuropeA boutique hotel, located in the Sierra Nevada, one of Spain’s most beautiful National Parks.1-leaf status